bernie4375/FCL-potential-autoISF/README.md

 Full Closed Loop (FCL) Using autoISF 3.0  -      v.2.3

 0. Introduction and  Glossary
+                    PRESS  " <> code  "  ON THE VERY TOP LEFT OF THIS GITHUB PAGE, TO ACCESS THE PDFs FOR EACH SECTION
 1. Pre-Requisites for Full Closed Loop
     1.1  Well tuned hybrid closed loop
     1.2  Fast insulin